Spain, Morocco and Portugal17 Days • 8 Cities Spain, Morocco and Portugal

 In the evening, it’s time for your Welcome Mixer.
 Enjoy appetizers and drinks with fellow travelers at an authentic local spot.
 Afterwards, you’re free to take the party elsewhere!

-Day 3: Tour Madrid + Optional Royal Palace & Rooftops Excursion
+Day 3: Sightseeing Tour of Madrid + Optional Royal Palace & Rooftops Excursion

 Free Time Suggestions